-For all the shutterbugs out there the Huawei Mate S comes with a 13 megapixel real camera that features a brand-new RGBW sensor, an optical image stabilizer, and a dual color temperature LED.
+For all the shutterbugs out there the Huawei Mate S comes with a 13-megapixel rear camera that features a brand-new RGBW sensor, an optical image stabilizer, and a dual color temperature LED.
 It also houses an independent in a single processor to give you crisp photos.
-The sun is facing camera is an eight megapixel sensor for a high-resolution Celsius.
+The sun is facing camera is an eight-megapixel sensor for a high-resolution Celsius.
 Huawei has also implemented a professional camera mode that allows manual adjustment of ISO, exposure compensation, exposure time, white balance and focusing.

 Knuckle Sense and Force Touch

 Also built into the device is a new “Knuckle Sense 2.0” technology.
 This feature was originally included with the P8 which allows the users to interact with the display using certain knuckle based gestures.
 A new addition to the new Mate S is a heavily teased feature called Force Touch.
 Is the first smartphone company to bring this technology into the market.
 This means that the display of your device will be able to tell how strongly you are pressing onto the screen allowing for extended functionalities.